Who is Maccabi GB?

 The demise of the Jewish Youth Club sector over the past 20 years meant that Maccabi GB needed to find new access points to reach and engage young people and to fulfil our mission.
 This has successfully been achieved via the work we do with Jewish schools and today Maccabi GB and its Streetwise Project operate in every mainstream Jewish School in Britain delivering daily PE Curriculum lessons, inter-school Sports Tournaments, lunch time and after school clubs and a range of National Curriculum programmes on the subject of Personal, Social, Citizenship and Health Education.
 We also work within non-Jewish schools through their Jewish Societies as well as a number of successful interfaith, schools-linking projects.

 In addition to the schools, Maccabi GB continues to offer sports provision to all ages and to all abilities.
 Maccabi GB operates a selection of Sports Clubs and Community Sports Days offering everything from Badminton to Table Tennis, Netball to Running and Lawn Bowls to Walking Groups.
-We deliver the annual Maccabi GB Community Fun Run which engages almost 70 communal Charities and Schools and thousands of runners raising funds for their chosen charity.
-Over £1.25 million has been raised over the life of this event, now held at Allianz Park.
+We deliver the annual Maccabi GB Community Fun Run which engages over 75 communal Charities and Schools and over 7,500 participants and spectators.
+Over £2.2 million has been raised over the life of this event, now held at Allianz Park.
 It is the largest Communal fundraising event in the Jewish calendar and reaches across all generations who can walk or run 1, 5 or 10 kilometre routes.

 We offer social inclusion programmes working alongside our partners in this field including Langdon, Norwood and Kisharon.
-The highlight of this is a biennial Israel tour for young people with learning difficulties and special needs.
+The highlight of this is a biennial Elliott Simmons Maccabi GB Challenge Israel Tour for young people with learning difficulties and special needs.
 This programme alone costs in excess of £50,000.

 Maccabi GB continues to deliver a range of international sporting events.
-We send a team annually to the JCC Maccabi Games in the USA and also larger Delegations to the European Maccabi Games (the latest one in Berlin in 2015) and the Pan-American Maccabi Games (the latest one in Chile in 2015/2016) every four years.
+We send a team annually to the JCC Maccabi Games in the USA and also larger Delegations to the European Maccabi Games (the latest one in Budapest in 2019) and the Pan-American Maccabi Games (the latest one in Mexico in 2019) every four years.
 In between, and also every four years, we send over 450 athletes to Israel for the Maccabiah Games.
 The Jewish Olympics now plays host to over 10,000 Jewish athletes from 80 countries.